tahagill/gene-id-resolver/README.md

 A production-grade tool for converting between gene identifier systems with comprehensive support for deprecated genes and ambiguous mappings.

-> Born from the frustration of inconsistent gene mappings in multi-omics research
+> Born from the frustration of inconsistent gene mappings

 ## Why This Tool?